iCreature/pageforge/docs/production_guide.md

-# DocuForge Production Configuration Guide
+# PageForge Production Configuration Guide

-This guide provides detailed instructions and best practices for deploying DocuForge in production environments.
+This guide provides detailed instructions and best practices for deploying PageForge in production environments.
 It covers configuration, optimization, security, monitoring, and resource management.

 ## Table of Contents